How to Use This Catalog

 The next four sections of the catalog are of particular interest to students seeking to enroll at East Central College.
 Admissions , Tuition & Fees , Financial Aid , and Assessment and Course Placement provide important information for incoming students.
 Included is detailed information on enrollment processes, how to apply for financial aid, the tuition and fees schedule and the incoming student assessment process.Information on how the college supports students in their academic endeavors is found in the Support Services section of the catalog.

 Information about the various services available at each of the college locations is in the Rolla Location and Services section.
+The Partner Programs information provides additional details on many of the programs offered in partnership with other institutions.

 Student Clubs and Organizations provides the reader information about the college’s clubs and organizations, student newspaper, student government and other activities and events on campus.
 Information on the campus athletic programs is included.